University and TAFE scholarships for young people with an out-of-home care background

 I am a student.
 How do I apply for a scholarship?

-The Sisters of Charity Foundation offers a university scholarship valued at $10,000 per year for the duration of your course, and a TAFE scholarship valued at $5,000 per year for the duration of your course.
+The Sisters of Charity Foundation offers a university scholarship valued at up to $30,000 over the duration of your course, and a TAFE scholarship valued at $5,000 per year for the duration of your course.
 To be eligible to apply for the Tertiary Scholarship Program, applicants must:

 - Be an Australian citizen or Australian permanent resident